Minimally invasive glaucoma surgery: Trabectome

 The Trabectome, or trabeculectomy ab interno, is a microsurgical device cleared by the U.S. Food and Drug Administration since 2006, used in patients with open angle glaucoma to excise a strip of trabecular meshwork, the tissue primarily responsible for the increased resistance of aqueous outflow in glaucoma.
 The Trabectome uses electrocautery via an internal approach to vaporize the trabecular meshwork, creating a large pathway for aqueous to flow, with minimal trauma to surrounding tissues.
 The procedure can be performed alone or in conjunction with cataract surgery.

 Trabectome is unique among the MIGS procedures, as there is no physical device implanted inside the eye; the pressure lowering is a direct result from the destruction and removal of the trabecular meshwork.
 Studies have found a decrease in intraocular pressure to the mid-teens following the procedure, which has a favorable safety profile.
 The most common complication from Trabectome surgery is bleeding, which can blur vision and take extra time to recover.
 The surgery site can scar over time and the pressure can go back up.

-In early 2014, the NeoMedix received a warning letter from FDA regarding marketing practices.
+In early 2014, the NeoMedix received a warning letter from the FDA regarding marketing practices.

+Excimer laser trabeculostomy

+Excimer laser trabeculostomy is a procedure which creates holes in the trabecular meshwork to reduce intraocular pressure by using a excimer laser.
+First developed in 1987, a 2020 review of 8 studies found the procedure reduced intraocular pressure by 20-40% and had generally positive outcomes.